Do I need to turn myself in?

 The woman had committed a crime that was punishable in the courts by men, but because it could not be tried by men, Jesus focused on the important part — stop sinning.

 I cannot find a command that sinners whose sin also broke a civil law is required to turn themselves in.
 They should be aware that God will punish sinners who do not leave their sins behind.
 Sins don’t often stay hidden.
 “Evil pursues sinners, but to the righteous, good shall be repaid” (Proverbs 13:21).
 And nothing is hidden from God.
 “You have set our iniquities before You, our secret sins in the light of Your countenance” (Psalms 90:8).
-A person needs to repent of their sins and follow God’s will.
-If as a result of his prior sins, there is later an accounting because his crime was discovered, then it must be faced at that time.
+A person needs to repent of his sins and follow God’s will.
+If, as a result of his prior sins, there is later an accounting because his crime was discovered, then it must be faced at that time.
 But it is better to face a court of men than to face God in judgment with unwashed blood on your hands.

 What you did was undoubtedly wrong.
-It was an act of lewdness or sensuality and it was done to feed your lust — all of which are sins.
+It was an act of lewdness or sensuality, and it was done to feed your lust — all of which are sins.
 It was also a crime by various governments’ standards.
 However, God doesn’t require that you turn yourself in and neither do the governments (there are laws against self-jeopardy).
-Anything that you do over the Internet can be recorded and if those records come to light, you might be prosecuted.
+Anything that you do over the Internet can be recorded and, if those records come to light, you might be prosecuted.
 There are statutes of limitations for when a crime can be prosecuted.
 Unfortunately, in the United States, it varies by state and varies depending on the type of crime committed so I can’t tell you if your past might come back to haunt you.
 However, it is best to assume that it won’t be brought back up.
 Therefore, live as the Lord directs you to live.

 Response: